Military mascot: United States Army mascots

-There are several unofficial mascots in the Army, but only three official mascots.
-A donkey Big Deuce VIII and a Boar goat Short Round VII represent 2-2FAR "Big Deuce" unit at Fort Sill, Oklahoma.
-Three mules represent West Point.
-A Borzoi (previously called Russian Wolfhound) represents the 27th Infantry Regiment "Wolfhounds".
+There are several unofficial mascots in the United States Army, but only three official mascots.
+A donkey, Big Deuce VIII, and a Boer goat, Short Round VII, represent 2nd Battalion, 2nd Field Artillery at Fort Sill; three mules represent the United States Military Academy; and a borzoi (previously called the "Russian wolfhound"), Kolchak XVI, represents the 27th Infantry Regiment "Wolfhounds" at Schofield Barracks, referencing the unit's deployment to Siberia in 1918 during the Russian Civil War.

-The 27th Infantry Regiment based in Schofield Barracks, HI is represented by the Russian Wolfhound.
-During the Russian Civil War, the 27th Infantry served in the American Expeditionary Force sent to Siberia in 1918.
-This campaign has become an integral part of unit's history.
-The tenacious pursuit tactics of the regiment won the respect of the Bolsheviks, who gave them the name "Wolfhounds."
-This emblem continues to serve as the symbol of the 27th Infantry Regiment.
-Their current mascot is Kolchak XVI.

 United States Marine Corps mascots

-Since 1922, the United States Marine Corps has used Bulldogs as its mascots.
+Since 1922, the United States Marine Corps has used bulldogs as its mascots.
 U.S. Marine Maj.
-Gen. Smedley Butler introduced the first Marine mascot, named "Pvt Jiggs," who lived at Marine Barracks, Quantico.
-He quickly rose in the ranks to Sergeant Major.
+Gen. Smedley Butler introduced the first Marine bulldog mascot, Pvt.
+Jiggs, who lived at Marine Barracks, Quantico.
+He quickly rose in the ranks to sergeant major.
 He was the first in a series of bulldog mascots (the more famous Jiggs II being the second).
 The current mascot is the 16th in a series of mascots named "Chesty" in honor of famed Marine Lieutenant General Lewis B. "Chesty" Puller Jr. This dog lives at the Marine Barracks, Washington, D.C., where he appears in weekly parades.

-Marine units across the Corps have mascots, usually bulldogs, the most famous of which represent the enlisted training installations.
-An English bulldog named Legend represents Marine Corps Recruit Depot Parris Island and LCpl.
+Several Marine units also have mascots, usually bulldogs, the most famous of which represent the enlisted training installations: an English bulldog named Legend represents Marine Corps Recruit Depot Parris Island and LCpl.
 Belleau Wood represents Marine Corps Recruit Depot San Diego.

 United States Navy mascots

-Several ships in the United States Navy had a mascot.
-Seaman Jenna was the canine mascot on USS Vandegrift (FFG-48) for five years while the ship was forward deployed to 7th Fleet.
-Acquired as a rescue dog by the ship after a home port shift in 1998, she was a morale booster for a crew far from home and families.
-She improved morale every day, bringing a sense of home and making her shipmates feel different than the other sailors in the Navy.
-She created a bond amongst the crew that still exists today.
+Several ships in the United States Navy have kept animals as mascots, largely evolved from the historical practice of keeping animals aboard such as ship's cats.
+Seaman Jenna, an orphaned Shiba Inu, was the canine mascot of the USS Vandegrift (FFG-48) while the ship was forward deployed to the Seventh Fleet between 1998 and 2003.
+The USS Lake Erie (CG-70) also had an American Pygmy named Master Chief Charlie serve as an unofficial mascot from 2012 to 2015, when the ship was stopped for violating California's animal transportation regulations while entering San Diego, leading to the ship's captain being removed from his command post and Carrier Strike Group 11 officially prohibiting animal mascots.
+Master Chief Charlie was ultimately transferred to the care of a San Diego-area farmer.

+Bill the Goat, a billy goat, is the mascot of the United States Naval Academy.